 The safety and wellbeing of all children is critical for their optimal development.
 Examples of concerns that put this at risk include family violence, child abuse and neglect, discrimination and trauma.

-There is a need for workers within ECEC to and have the training, procedural framework and confidence to take the appropriate next steps.
+In these instances, there is a need for workers within ECEC to have the training, procedural framework and confidence to take the appropriate next steps.

-Due to the close relationships between ECEC workers and children in their care, these workers are often in a position to be alerted to and recognise the signs of threats to children's safety and wellbeing.
-It is critical that appropriate policies, procedures and training support people in how these matters are addressed.
+Due to the close relationships between ECEC workers and the children in their care, these workers are often in a position to be alerted to and recognise the signs of threats to children's safety and wellbeing.
+It is critical that appropriate policies, procedures and training support individuals and clearly set out the means by which these matters should be addressed.